Dang3rZone/PhoneStore_back/README.md

 EXTRA:  You can check this article to see how to configure ATLAS with Heroku => https://developer.mongodb.com/how-to/use-atlas-on-heroku/

-## If you want to download the front end of phoneWiki:
+## If you want to download the React Front End of PhoneWiki:

-1-You will need to do a npm install to install the ng module file and all the dependencies.
+1- You will need to do a npm install to install all the dependencies.

 2- You will need to change the url to fetch the data.